-In December 1994, Thermo Electron subcontracted with the Corporation's Fiberprep subsidiary to supply approximately \$16,000,000 in equipment and services over a two-year period for an office wastepaper and de-inking facility.
+In December 1994, Thermo Electron subcontracted with the Corporation's Fiberprep subsidiary to supply approximately \$16,000,000 in equipment and services for an office wastepaper and de-inking facility.
 Thermo Electron is the primary contractor on the construction of such facility.
-The Corporation recorded revenues of \$1,876,000 under this subcontract in 1996.
+The Corporation recorded revenues of \$316,607 under this subcontract in fiscal 1997.